 Yes, you need to get your blood fats checked by your doctor and do a risk assessment for your heart and blood vessels.

 What Can Thames Valley Surgical Services Do For Me?

-If you wish to make an appointment you can contact us or book an appointment online.
-Alternatively you can ask for a telephone consultation.
+To make an appointment you can contact us or book a clinic appointment online.
+Alternatively you can ask for a telephone appointment.
 If you do so, please read the section “How TVVS works”, thoroughly.
-If you are worried about pain, please click here to see how we provide painfree surgery.
+In case you are worried about pain, please click here to see how we provide painfree surgery.